atdd-bdd/GherkinExecutorCPP/README.md

 ### Setup

 - Clone https://github.com/atdd-bdd/GherkinExecutorCPP and compile it.
 There will be a standalone .exe file.
-There is an exe file for Windows X64 provide.
+There is an exe file for Windows X64 provided.
+You can also compile and link using` g++ *.cpp -o GherkinExecutor`

 - Create a `gtest `test project.
 Other unit test frameworks will be ready shortly.